 The People Toy Company has created a lot of toys specifically for this phase and with the purpose of helping to ease sore gums.
 Their newest line of toys is also perfect for this stage!
 Their Mochi series is a new line that was designed with keeping in mind that everything lands in a baby’s mouth.
 So what did they do that is so different with this line?
 They made the toys with Japanese RICE!
 100% Green and 100% Fun, these toys are completely safe for your little one to chew on!

 People Toy Company conveniently sells their products through their website, local baby boutiques, toy stores and through Amazon.
 We have included the Amazon affiliate links for your convenience.
 Below is the Mochi Teething Ring, Mochi Teething Plate, Mochi Maraca, Mochi Blocks Set, and the Mochi Trumpet.
 Be sure to also check out their other products which have even won Toy Of The Year Awards!
+Also, find out what developmental milestones should be considered when purchasing your baby new toys and gear.

 A few other things to be aware of is that teething discomfort can cause ear pain.
 Many babies that experience ear pain will actually rub or pull at their ears.
 It is important to get this checked out to be sure that there are no ear infections, but hopefully they will soon find relief once their pearly whites break-through.